Childhood Ependymoma Treatment (PDQ®)–Patient Version

 An MRI is often done after the tumor is removed to find out whether any tumor remains.
 If tumor remains, a second surgery to remove as much of the remaining tumor as possible may be done.

-Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
-Treatment to lower the risk that the cancer will come back after surgery is called adjuvant therapy.
+After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
+Treatment given after surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 New types of treatment are being tested in clinical trials.